Liamballin/pyWebInterface/readme.md

 ```

 ## Batch file
 Running the batch file starts the server and opens the interface in the default browser.
+Set the name of you main file here.

 You can set the port number here.
 If not port is supplied, or the port is invalid, WebInterface will default to 8080.
 ```bat